harishasapu/ecs-task-defination/README.md

      - `aws_iam_role`, `aws_iam_role_policy_attachment`: IAM roles and policy attachments.

 ## Usage

+Clone the repository from github and configure cli with using profile or env variabales

+1.Configure AWS CLI with a Profile:

+Open a terminal and run the following command:

+aws configure --profile omedo
+Ensure that the profile you specify in the profile attribute corresponds to the profile configured in your AWS CLI (~/.aws/config)

+2. Using Environment Variables:
+Set the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables in your terminal session or script before running Terraform export AWS_ACCESS_KEY_ID="your-access-key-id" export AWS_SECRET_ACCESS_KEY="your-secret-access-key"

 To use these Terraform files:
 1. Ensure you have Terraform installed and AWS access configured.